apitongcm/apitongcm/README.md

 <section>
  # 👋 Hey, I'm Carl Marwin J. Apitong

+ A QA Engineer specializing in Automotive Software Validation and Verification with a passion for building software and embedded systems that are accurate, secure, and scalable.
+ I bridge the gap between firmware validation, cybersecurity and application development, ensuring every release is robust from chip to cloud.

 🚗 **Automotive Software QA Engineer |  Automation Enthusiast |  Cybersecurity Explorer | Software Engineer | Designer **

 ---